 Next time you catch a catfish stick your finger in its mouth and feel around some.
-Poke around a bit and feel how hard they mouth is inside and out.
+Poke around a bit and feel how hard their mouth is inside and out.

 This will give you a much better understanding of what you are faced with and why you need a good sharp hook to penetrate the mouth of a catfish when you are setting the hook.

-Most people have tendency to go way too small or way too big on hooks.
+Most people have a tendency to go way too small or way too big on hooks.

 When using treble hooks #8 is often too small, #4 is usually too large and #6 is usually just right.